tkaryadis/squery-spark/README.md

 5. its functional allowing natural data processing
 6. its syntax provides support for nested pipelines(tree pipelines) not just vertical pipelines

-This allows Clojure to be simpler and more powerful from all alternatives Java,Scala,Python,SQL.
+This allows Clojure to be simpler and also more powerful from all alternatives Java,Scala,Python,SQL.

 ## Design goals